Sending an email to your subscribers can be an exciting experience.

 Your list may also have spam traps (stale emails become ones), fake emails generated by bots, etc.

-If your domain’s reputation is good, you get in, otherwise, you stay out.
+If your domain’s reputation is good, you get in.
+Otherwise, you stay out.

 What is an ISP?

-Obviously, you want to maximize the first part and minimize the second.
+You want to maximize the first part and minimize the second.
 But how?

 When should you clean your email list?